freenas/freenas-docs/userguide/storage.rst

 Swap is space on a disk set aside to be used as memory.
-When the %brand% system runs low on memory, less-used data can be "swapped" onto the disk, freeing up memory.
+When the %brand% system runs low on memory, less-used data can be "swapped" onto the disk, freeing up main memory.

 For reliability, %brand% creates swap space as mirrors of swap partitions on pairs of individual disks.
 For example, if the system has